jackinf/Idontknow/backend/Idontknow.Api/readme.md

 ## TODO

 - Fluent validation in services or repositories
-- Update something
 - ~~2+ operations in one transaction~~
-- Unit tests
+- Integration tests using TestHost
 - File upload